 28 Anyone who has rejected Moses’ law dies without mercy on the testimony of two or three witnesses.

 The apostle now, in verses 28 and 29, moved from a lesser to greater argument.
 Verse 28 shows how God judged Israel during the exodus by alluding to Deuteronomy 17:6; 19:15.
-If God judged people under the Mosaic covenant, how much more greatly people will be judged under the New Covenant.
+If God judged people under the Mosaic Covenant, how much more greatly will people be judged under the New Covenant.
 It deserves greater judgment because of its greater revelation.

 28 Anyone who has rejected [despised] Moses’ law